 Which, of course, meant they had a clear picture of the second season: “There is a place that season two already begins in our minds and a place in which it ends,” she said.
 Hopefully this means we won’t have to wait too long for it!

-But don’t expect any hints from either Marling or Batmanglij.
-When asked by Rolling Stone about some of the most discussed questions left lingering from season one, Batmanglij was coy.
+But neither Marling or Batmanglij gave any hints.
+In 2016, when asked by Rolling Stone about some of the most discussed questions left lingering from season one, Batmanglij was coy.
 Kahtun’s realm is “not purgatory—or maybe it is.
 It's supposed to be something specific … I don't think anyone's picked up on what it is just quite yet.”
-Was the FBI agent who randomly shows up in the Johnsons' home in the last episode planting evidence?
+Was the FBI agent who randomly shows up in the Johnsons' home in the last episode of the first season planting evidence?
 “I'm just glad people are asking that question.
 I was hoping they would be, and they are.
 [But] I can't tell you just yet.”
 Are the books under Prairie’s bed an indication that she’s lying?
 “There are two obvious options and unlimited other options why those exist.
 One is, if you're traumatized by something, you might read up on it.
 But there's also a more cynical perspective that she was using those books to tell a story.”

 Translation: You’re just going to have to tune in to find out.
 To see what happens, watch The OA: Part II on Netflix on March 22.